Infected Blood in Scotland

 Read the Clinical Review of the Impacts of Hepatitis C Short Life Working Group Report.

 Haemophilia Scotland, the Scottish Infected Blood Forum, and independent campaigners in Scotland have been working increasingly closely together.
 When the UK Government announced a Public Inquiry we worked together to issue a joint position statement in relation to the Inquiry and then jointly responded to the consultation on Terms of Reference.
 The record of campaigning in Scotland and our joint working have been recognised by the Infected Blood Inquiry who have given both charities organisational core participant status and accepted Thompsons Solicitors Scotland as our legal representatives.
 Over 200 affected individuals in Scotland have also registered for Thompsons to represent them at the Inquiry.
-You can follow the work of Haemophilia Scotland on the Inquiry on our dedicated webpage.
+You can read more about the UK Infected Blood Inquiry here.

 Read the Scottish Joint Position Statement.